Jlob02/Jlob02/README.md

 # Hey There 👋

-I’m Joaquim Lobo, people call me Lobo, I am a computer engineering student at Escola Euperior de Tecnologia e Gestão de Oliveira do Hospital.
+I’m Joaquim Lobo, I am a computer engineering student at Escola Euperior de Tecnologia e Gestão de Oliveira do Hospital.
 I am a tech enthusiast.
 Always open to collaborating on projects and innovative/disruptive ideas.

 Feel free to contact me: [JoaquimLobo][1]